1jour1vin

 Wine rated (2017 guide) 86-88/100 (Good wine)

-The 2016 Morey-Saint-Denis Village has a fine, robust bouquet of small black fruits complemented by leather and tertiary aromas.
-The palate is medium-bodied with fine tannins, lively and taut with a slightly tart finish.
-Very nice, ultimately better than the 2015.
+The 2016 Morey-Saint-Denis Village offers a delicate yet robust bouquet of dark berries, accented by leather and tertiary aromas.
+On the palate, it is medium-bodied with fine tannins, lively and taut, with a slightly tart finish.
+Very fine—better than the 2015, in the end.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France